TheOriginalGeez/Cupid/README.md

 Once you're not seeing any more messages, open the Mod Configuration Menu in the ESC menu.

-**When inside this menu press TAB to back out of any config screens.** ***If you click on an MCM menu and it does not appear back out of all the menus (wait for any messages to disappear) and try again.***
+**When inside this menu press TAB to back out of any config screens.** ***If you click on an MCM menu and it doesn't load, back out of all the menus (wait for any messages to disappear) and try again.***

 ### The Ultimate Dodge Mod

-- 3.0.0 Update placeholder.
+- Go into your Skyrim control settings and set the Sneak button to whatever you want your Dodge button to be.
+I use Mouse4.
+- Scroll down and disable NPC Dodge AI.
+- On the top set whether you want dodging or rolling as your dodge style.
+- Set your sneak key to `LCtrl`.

 ### ABMM
+- Settings:
+ - Enable `SOS Integration` and `SLEN integration`.
+Then in the other part of this MCM you can choose whether or not you want your character to be forced into sex scenes based off your arousal.

+### Dripping When Aroused

-- 3.0.0 Update placeholder.
+- Settings:
+ - Enable `Mod Active`.
+ - Scroll down and disable the `Virginity loss effect` if you don't want to see blood when females lose their viginity.

+### Gender Bender

+- Set Gender Quick Change to something else.
+You must change it.
+I use Mouse 5.
+- Set Swapped Schlong to FUTA CBBE

 ### Mass Match Maker SE
-- 3.0.0 Update placeholder.

-### Storm Lighting 2019 (or whatever it's called)
-- 3.0.0 Update placeholder.
+- Config:
+ - Set Solo Rate to 0%.
+ - Set Wait Time to 1 sec.
+ - Disable Mass Match Maker Area, Mass Match Maker Mass, Mass Match Maker Gangbang self and Mass Match Maker Gangbang target.

 ### AGO

 - Settings
   - Arrow Wounds (Player): Disabled
-  - Arrow Wounds (NPCs): Disabled
   - Persistent Arrows: Disabled

-### CGO

-- Settings
-  - Unlocked Grip
-    - Hotkey: Personal preference.
-I recommend "G".
-  - Dodge Roll
-    - Enable iFrames: Enabled
-  - Leaning
-    - Lean Multiplier (1st Person): 0.50
-    - Lean Multiplier (3rd Person): 0.75
-  - Camera Noise
-    - Camera Noise Mult (1st Person): 0.00

 ### Immersive HUD